Who can appeal?

 How do I register an appeal?

-You will need to fill out various forms and send in supporting evidence to the SEND Tribunal.
+You will need to fill out a form and send in supporting evidence to the SEND Tribunal.
 Remember to keep copies of all of your paperwork (letters, reports etc.), so you have a clear record of everything you’ve sent.

 For more information on what to send with your appeal form see below.